fenago/nlp-pytorch/lab_guides/Lab_4.md

 ![](./images/47.PNG)

-Figure 4.8 -- Applying stemming to a sentence

 Here, we can see how different words are stemmed using the Porter Stemmer.
 Some words, such as `stemming` and